-Working with a hotel representative, a member of the hotel's marketing and sales department who actively seeks group activities planners, is another method the group planner may find quite useful.
-Armed with details about the lodging facility, points of interest in the area, and community background, the hotel representative can prepare a package deal for the planner.
-The active solicitation of group business can prove profitable for a hotel.
+Working with a hotel representative, a member of the hotel's marketing and sales department who actively seeks out group activities planners, is another method the group planner may find quite appropriate.
+Armed with the details about the lodging facility, points of interest in the area, and community background, the hotel representative can prepare a package deal for the planner.
+This active solicitation of group business can prove to be very profitable for a hotel.

 Another type of active solicitation for group travelers is done by the hotel broker.
 This is the person who sells hotel room prize packages to corporations, sweepstakes promoters, game shows, and other sponsors.
 By booking reservations in volume, a hotel broker obtains a discount for the organization that wants to offer a hotel visit as a prize.
-Chain and referral organizations usually have people in their corporate marketing and sales divisions who contact organized groups or brokers to sell the hotel rooms and facilities.
+Chain and referral organizations usually have people in their corporate marketing and sales divisions who contact various organized groups or brokers to sell the hotel rooms and facilities.

 As mentioned earlier, the key to securing the business of group travelers is to develop a structured access system that assists the planner in meeting the needs of the group.
-The more readily available the information concerning the lodging property, tourist attractions, and the community, the easier it is for the planner to choose a property.
-(Please note that hotel brokers also solicit room blocks from hoteliers on certain dates for resale on their third-party website.)
+The more readily available the information concerning the lodging property, tourist attractions, and the community, the easier it will be for the planner to choose a property.

-Leisure Travelers
+Pleasure Travelers

-Leisure travelers are people who travel alone or with others to visit points of interest or relatives, or for other personal reasons.
+Pleasure travelers are people who travel alone or with others to visit points of interest or relatives, or for other personal reasons.
 These travelers, who are often unrestricted by deadlines or schedules, are more flexible in their travel plans than are corporate clients and group travelers.
 They are more willing to seek someplace to stay along the way; however, some of the people in this group may want to obtain guaranteed reservations to ensure a trip with no surprises.
-This fragmented group consists of many subgroups, including singles, married couples, young families, senior citizens, and students.
-Some of the methods the leisure traveler can use to secure room reservations are travel agencies, toll-free numbers, reservation/referral systems, and the Internet.
+This group is very fragmented and consists of many subgroups, including singles, married couples, young families, senior citizens, and students.
+Some of the various methods the pleasure traveler can use to secure room reservations are travel agencies, toll-free numbers, reservation/referral systems, and the Internet.

-Although using travel agents to place reservations may not be as common with leisure travelers as it is with businesspeople, the ease of one-stop shopping that travel agents offer encourages hotels to develop strong business relationships with them.
-The fee a lodging facility pays for accepting a reservation placed by a travel agent is usually 10 percent or more of the room rate, a minimal sum compared to the increase in volume and subsequent profits that an agent can generate for a property.
-Another method used by the traveler to make reservations is the toll-free phone number.
-Calling these numbers, which are listed in travel guides and the phone book, provides travelers with up-to-the-minute room rates and reservation availability status.
+Although using travel agents to place reservations may not be as common with pleasure travelers as it is with businesspeople, the ease of "one-stop shopping" that travel agents offer encourages hotels to develop strong business relationships with them.
+Melinda Bush of Murdoch magazines states, "Hotels are viewing [travel] agents as extensions of their sales and marketing departments."7 The fee a lodging facility pays for accepting a reservation placed by a travel agent is usually 10 percent or more of the room rate, a minimal sum compared to the increase in volume and subsequent profits that an agent can generate for a property.

+Another method used by the pleasure traveler to make reservations is the toll-free phone number.
+Calling these numbers, which are listed in travel guides and the phone book, provides pleasure travelers with up-to-the-minute room rates and reservation availability status.

-The third method available for the traveler is the reservation/referral system.
-This option offers the traveler a quick way to contact a particular hotel via a national or an international reservation/referral system.
-Travelers planning long trips or visits to unfamiliar areas usually prefer some assurance that accommodations will be available, clean, safe, and comfortable.
-The name recognition built up over time by a chain provides that assurance and convinces the traveler to place room reservations through its reservation/referral system.
+The third method available for the pleasure traveler is the reservation/referral system.
+This option offers the traveler a quick way to contact a particular hotel, via a national or an international reservation/referral system.
+Travelers planning trips for a long period of time or visits to unfamiliar areas usually prefer some semblance of assurance that accommodations will be available, clean, safe, and comfortable.
+The quality assurance provided by name recognition built up over a period of time by a chain convinces the traveler to place room reservations through its reservation/referral system.